GASB 75 OPEB Valuation Service

 For most school districts, FY 2022 is the standard valuation year, and FY 2023 is the off-year or "roll forward" report.

 ISFIS recommends using a census date of July 1 or September 1 of each year, which can be used for both a two-year period.
 The Roll Forward year will then only need to be adjusted for a change in the discount rate which is a much simpler valuation to run and less effort on behalf of staff to pull together.

 Number of Members

-GASB 75 does not require entities to prefund, but does require these liabilities to be reported in their financial statements.
+GASB 75 does not require entities to pre-fund but does require these liabilities to be reported in the financial statements.
 The intent of GASB 75 is to focus increased attention on non-pension retiree benefits and the need to intelligently manage these costs.